coq/coq/doc/sphinx/language/gallina-extensions.rst

    of typos.
 In such cases, the context will probably contain some unexpected generalized variable.

-.. cmd:: Generalizable No Variables.
+.. cmd:: Generalizable No Variables

    Disable implicit generalization  entirely.
 This is the default behavior.

-.. cmd:: Generalizable (Variable | Variables) {+ @ident }.
+.. cmd:: Generalizable (Variable | Variables) {+ @ident }

    Allow generalization of the given identifiers only.
 Calling this command multiple times adds to the allowed identifiers.

-.. cmd:: Global Generalizable.
+.. cmd:: Global Generalizable

    Allows exporting the choice of generalizable variables.